VinitSurve/VinitSurve/README.md

 I'm a passionate tech community leader and web developer who believes that **a single line of code can bring people together**.
 Currently serving as:

-- 🚀 **Web Lead** at [Google Developer Groups (GDG) On Campus](https://gdg.community.dev/gdg-on-campus-bharati-vidyapeeths-department-of-management-studies-navi-mumbai-india/) – BVDU DMS
+- 🚀 **Organizer** at [Google Developer Groups (GDG) On Campus](https://gdg.community.dev/gdg-on-campus-bharati-vidyapeeths-department-of-management-studies-navi-mumbai-india/) – BVDU DMS
 - 🌟 **President** of the [Vertex Community](https://bvdu-codersclub.netlify.app/) (500+ members)
 - 🎓 **Technical Co-Secretary** in the Student Council at BVDU DMS
 - 👨‍🏫 **Computer Instructor** for young learners